iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 > I like the app.
 Feature request: Address book, and option to set default home address.
 Unless I have missed it.<br> :date: __2020-12-17 08:50:28__

 > For buying postage, it's almost perfect.
 I use this to post items that I make for my Etsy page, and it's mostly really good.
 Will be close to a 5* for that as soon as they include international postage.<br> :date: __2020-12-08 02:00:45__

-> Excellent app, however few fixes I'd like to see.
-1 After you name an item, the tracking number dissappears in the list replaced with the name.
-2 allow a gap between the numbers for easier reading ie FE 1234 1234 GB 3 Allow the option to rearrange the list of items.<br> :date: __2020-12-05 08:29:08__